25 + Easy Ways to Boost Your Language Learning Productivity

 GTD, or Getting Things Done, is a productivity methodology developed by David Allen.

-It provides a systematic approach to organizing tasks, managing priorities, and reducing stress by capturing all commitments and tasks in an external system.
+It systematically organizes tasks, manages priorities, and reduces stress by capturing all commitments and tasks in an external system.

 GTD emphasizes the importance of maintaining a clear and up-to-date inventory of tasks and commitments, freeing the mind from the burden of trying to remember everything.